 - Innovation – having and exploring our own ideas and thinking of new ways to do things.

 The National curriculum sets out essential learning for each subject.
 At Alpington we make decisions about how that content is delivered.
-We add additional learning essential for our children.
+We add additional learning essential for our children to thrive. (cultural capital).

 “Let your light shine” in action through the curriculum

 Attitudes and values for now and for the future